CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 - `Skeleton::gradient_in_current_pose`, which returns $\nabla f$.
 - `Skeleton::solve_ik`, takes downhill steps in bone pose space to minimize $f$.

 Now that we have a logical way to move joints around, we can implement Inverse Kinematics (IK), which will move the joints around in order to reach a target point.
-There are a few different ways we can do this, but for this assignment we'll implement an iterative method called **gradient descent** in order to find the minimum of a function.
+There are a few different ways we can do this, but for this assignment we'll implement an iterative method called **gradient descent** in order to find the minimum of a function, which corresponds to a configuration where the joint is very close to (or exactly at) the target location.
 For a function $f : \mathbb{R}^n \to \mathbb{R}$, we'll have the update scheme:

 $$q \gets q - \tau \nabla f$$

-Where $\tau$ is a small timestep and $q$ holds all the `Bone::pose` coordinates.
+Where $\tau$ is a small step size and $q$ holds all the `Bone::pose` coordinates.
-Specifically, we'll be using gradient descent to find the minimum of a cost function which measures the total squared distance between a set of IK handles positions $h$ and their associated bones $i$:
+Specifically, we'll be using gradient descent to find the minimum of a cost function which measures the total squared distance between a set of IK handle positions $h$ (the target) and their associated bones $i$:

 $$f(q) = \sum_{(h,i)} \frac{1}{2}|p_i(q) - h|^2 $$